godotengine/godot-docs/classes/class_transform.rst

 - :ref:`Transform<class_transform>`  **orthonormalized**  **(** **)**

-Returns the transfrom with the basis orthogonal (90 degrees), and normalized axis vectors.
+Returns the transform with the basis orthogonal (90 degrees), and normalized axis vectors.

 .. _class_Transform_rotated: